-The Reopen and Rebuild America's Schools Act of 2020 is critical to reopening public schools and providing students and educators a safe place to learn and work.
+The Reopen and Rebuild America's Schools Act of 2021 is critical to reopening public schools and providing students and educators a safe place to learn and work.
 It will also help restart the economy by creating good-paying jobs in communities across the country.

-The Reopen and Rebuild America's Schools Act of 2020 would:
+The Reopen and Rebuild America's Schools Act of 2021 would:

-- Invests \$100 billion in grants and \$30 billion in bond authority targeted at high-poverty schools with facilities that pose health and safety risks to students and staff; - Creates over 2 million jobs based on an Economic Policy Institute analysis that each \$1 billion spent on construction creates 17,785 jobs; - Allocates 2020 program dollars on an emergency basis to aid in safely reopening public schools in line with Centers for Disease Control (CDC) public health guidelines-such as for heating, ventilation, and air conditioning (HVAC) systems; - Develops a comprehensive national database on the condition of public-school facilities; such a national database currently does not exist and would provide much-needed insight into the condition of our public schools; and - Expands access to high-speed broadband to ensure that public schools have the reliable and high-speed Internet access they need for digital learning.
+- Invests \$100 billion in grants and \$30 billion in bond authority targeted at high-poverty schools with facilities that pose health and safety risks to students and staff; - Creates over 2 million jobs based on an Economic Policy Institute analysis that each \$1 billion spent on construction creates 17,785 jobs; - Allocates 2021 program dollars on an emergency basis to aid in safely reopening public schools in line with Centers for Disease Control (CDC) public health guidelines-such as for heating, ventilation, and air conditioning (HVAC) systems; - Requires states to develop comprehensive state-wide public databases on the condition of public-school facilities; most states do not track school facility conditions and would provide much-needed insight into the condition of our public schools; and - Expands access to high-speed broadband to ensure that public schools have the reliable and high-speed Internet access they need for digital learning.